lisp-docs/cl-language-reference/docs/code-blocks.md

  (with-output-to-string (*error-output*)
    (warn "this string is sent to *error-output*"))
  → "Warning: this string is sent to *error-output*
-" ;The exact format of this string is \term{implementation-dependent}.
+" ;The exact format of this string is implementation-dependent.
 \medbreak
  (with-input-from-string (*standard-input* "1001")
     (+ 990 (read))) → 1991